will23JD/First-Project/README.md

 * ### Design

     * ### Imagery
     Imagery is very important as it catch's the user attention and provides extra context.
-The large hero image prodives an instant knowledge of what the site is about.
+The large hero image provides an instant knowledge of what the site is about.
 Smaller images provide context and meaning.

     * ### Color Scheme
     The main colors used are green and off-white.

     * ### Typography
     The main font used is Roboto with a fall back of Sans Serif.
 Roboto is a clean simple font that is easy to read and works will with the h1 and h2 font which is Rubik.
-Rubik is a smooth natural that fits in well as mountain biking is an sport that takes place in nature.
+Rubik is a smooth and natural that fits in well as mountain biking is an sport that takes place in nature.

 * ## Wireframes